 The Rennaissance Will Not Be Televised

 You’re smart.
-You’re savvy (Hey, you’re reading BBT right?).
+You’re savvy (Hey, you’re reading Smart Blogger right?).
 You’ve spent countless hours researching your niche.
 Learning from the masters in your field by reading their blogs and books.
 Maybe taking their online courses.
 Figuring out how you will carve out your own unique niche.

 Gold star for doing your homework.

 If you want to become someone who creates timeless art you’re going to have to actually get off your ass and start doing something.

 At some point you have to conclude your research.
 Stop reading other people’s work and start considering your own voice.
 Your art.